-Several western legends, pillars, and murderers are buried here.
+Every year, thousands of visitors visit the final resting place of historical figures of Deadwood.
+Several Western legends, pillars, and murderers are buried here.
 The people who died during gold mining are also resting in Mount Moriah Cemetery.

-Seth Bullock and Roosevelt met in 1892 when the latter was riding a horse with his companions while crossing Belle Fourche River.
+Seth Bullock and Roosevelt met in 1892 while riding a horse with his companions while crossing the Belle Fourche River.
 Both parties became skeptical of each other until they met and introduced themselves.

-If you’re wondering about the best things to do in Deadwood SD with your best friend, this place is a must-see destination.
-You can hike up the tower, click pictures with your friend, and make lovely memories.
+If you’re wondering about the top things to do in Deadwood with friends, this place is a must-see destination.
+You can hike the tower, click pictures with your friend, and make lovely memories.

 Also, if you’re looking for a picnic spot, the green surroundings of the monument are a perfect place to stop by and enjoy a lovely afternoon with friends or family.

 You can reach the monument by taking US Hwy 85, northbound out of Deadwood.
-Then, you need to travel about 1.5 miles and turn onto FSR 133.
-Finally, you’ll come across a 2-mile signboard for the Mt.
+Then, you must travel about 1.5 miles and turn onto FSR 133.
+Finally, you’ll see a 2-mile signboard for the Mt.
 Theodore Roosevelt picnic area.

 If you’re looking for free-of-cost deadwood things to do, this monument is a place to visit.
-However, make sure you wear comfortable clothing and hiking gear to make the visit even more enjoyable.
+However, wear comfortable clothing and hiking gear to make the visit even more enjoyable.

-Located in the heart of the beautiful Black Hills, this 108 miles paved path is perfect to explore with family and friends.
-Whether you like to get around on foot or like to ride a bike, the crushed limestone trail offers a satisfying experience for anyone seeking a thrill.
+Located in the heart of the beautiful Black Hills, this 108-mile paved path is perfect to explore with family and friends.
+Whether you like to get around on foot or like riding a bike, the crushed limestone trail offers a satisfying experience for anyone seeking a thrill.

-What’s more, as you walk or ride, you’ll come across endless scenic views that’ll breathe new life into you.
+Moreover, as you walk or ride, you’ll come across endless scenic views that breathe new life into you.
 You’ll also see several bird species on your way.

 9. Tatanka Story of the Bison